finkandreas/kb-poc/docs/build-install/uenv.md

 ### Accessing restricted software

-By default, uenv can be freely pulled by all users on a system, with no restrictions.
+By default, uenv can be pulled by all users on a system, with no restrictions.

 Some uenv are not available to all users, for exampl the vasp  images are only available for users who have a VASP license, who are added to the vasp6  group once then have provided CSCS with a copy of their license.